yaronda2/YoctoCourse/Install_and_Build.md

 #Build - warning this command can take a few hours
 bitbake core-image-minimal

-#After Succes image build run the emulator
+#After Succes image build run the emulator - in splitted terminal
-runqemu
+runqemu  slirp nographic